samosbor/thesamosborne/content/posts/how-i-use-my-free-azure-credit.md

 The past 2 months we have actually been over our $150 limit and had to spend our own money \**gasp*\*.
 Microsoft has successfully turned my freeloading around and made some money off me.
 Cheeky.

-- **Inferenceing**: After training our models, we put them on an Azure Virtual Machine to make inferences about the stock market.
+- **Inferencing**: After training our models, we put them on an Azure Virtual Machine to make inferences about the stock market.
 For this VM we use Windows Server instead of Linux because it was easier to just log in, install PyCharm, and run everything the same as we do locally.
 I’m sure there is a better way to do this, maybe with async functions, but I couldn’t figure out how to get our multi-gigabyte model files to deploy nicely.
 For now the VM is expensive but it works.

 - **Web app**: VueJS and Node again.
 I’ve gotten pretty comfortable with this setup and was able to reuse some components from Patient Preview.
 I simplified my CI/CD though.
 The back-end is manually deployed to an Azure Web App and the front-end is actually using Netlify.
 Netlify is just so user friendly and makes domain and SSL management a piece of cake.
 I have moderately high hopes for Azure’s upcoming [Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) offering but currently Netlify is just better.